 - Sword Saint: Add a +1/4 of an additional use of the warleader ability.

 - Thief: Add a +1/2 bonus on Disable Device checks regarding stone traps and a +1/2 bonus to danger sense regarding stone traps.

-- Time Mage: Add 1/6 of an additional d4 added to armor class when you spend a mote to boost your AC. (+1d4 for every six times you select this option.)
+- Time Mage: Add 1/6 of an additional d4 to one saving throw when you spend a mote to boost a saving throw. (+1d4 for every six times you select this option.)

 - White Mage: Add a +1/2 bonus on Knowledge (planes) checks relating to the plane of earth and creatures with the earth subtype.